 Oracle appealed to the Federal Circuit on the adverse fair use ruling and Google cross-appealed to preserve the claim that the Java APIs were not copyrightable.
 In March 2018, the Federal Circuit reversed the district court’s decision and remanded for a trial on damages.
 The Court weighed the first and fourth factor heavily in favor of Oracle, the second factor in favor of Google, and weighed the third factor as neutral.
 After balancing all factors, the Court found that Google’s use was not a fair use as a matter of law.
 The Court also denied Google’s cross appeal regarding the copyrightability of the Java APIs at issue, holding that the Court’s previous opinion in 2014 resolved that question.

-Status: Supreme Court invited the Solicitor General to file a brief regarding certiorari.
-(April 29, 2019.)
-The Federal Circuit reversed the District Court for the Northern District of California’s ruling and remanded for a trial on damages.
+Status: The Solicitor General recommended the Supreme Court deny Google’s cert petition.
+(Sept.
+27, 2019) The Federal Circuit reversed the District Court for the Northern District of California’s ruling and remanded for a trial on damages.
 (March 27, 2018)